 Along the top of the Search Stickers menu are recently used sticker collections you have used.
 You can also click on the plus sign here to go to the sticker store.
-In the sticker store you can browse through sticker options and choose to add them to your personal collections.
-After you have added a sticker collection (by clicking the green Free button), close the sticker store by clicking the X in the upper-right corner.
+In the sticker store you can browse through sticker option and choose to add them to the options you see when you go to send a sticker.
+After you have added a sticker collection (by clicking the green Free button), close the sticker store by clicking the x in the upper right corner.
 Then, when you reopen the Search Stickers menu, you'll see your new sticker pack along the top of the menu.